Swedish Heirloom Cookies with Walnuts

 A melt in your mouth, powdered, buttery cookie that is perfect for the holiday season.
 These Swedish Heirloom Cookies also go by the names of Crescent Cookies.

 Have you ever tasted Swedish Heirloom Cookies with Walnuts?
 If not, you are truly missing out!
 These unique cookies follow a pretty basic recipe, and are not too sweet, and not too crunchy.
 Upon first bite they actually melt in your mouth, and are perfect for that hot cup of coffee or tea.
 I have loved Swedish Heirloom Cookies ever since I first tasted them at a friend’s Christmas party so I knew I had to share the recipe with potentially inquiring minds.

 If you are a serious baker, I bet you can vouch that there is nothing better than farm-fresh eggs when you are baking.
 I grew up on a small farm, and truly miss collecting the free-range Rhody Red Eggs from the coop.
-Since I cannot have chickens in the city that I live in, I like to use and support brands like Nellie’s Free Range Eggs.
+Since I cannot have chickens in the city that I live in, I purchase local eggs when possible.

 So back to these delicious cookies!
 The thing that attracts me to Swedish Heirloom Cookies Heirloom cookies so much is the fact that they are again not too sweet, but they also have a nutty flavor, and perfect texture.
 Due to the fact that they rise and spread very little, you can shape them as traditional crescents, or make little balls.
 I made a mixture of both and baked up 36 full-sized cookies.